Vinnion/knowledge-master/privacy_policy.md

-# Knowledge Master Bot - Privacy Policy
+# BTOP - Privacy Policy

 Last Updated: 17.08.2023

-Thank you for using the Knowledge Master Bot ("the Bot").
+Thank you for using BTOP ("the Bot").
 This Privacy Policy outlines how we collect, use, disclose, and protect your personal information when you interact with the Bot.
 By using the Bot, you consent to the practices described in this policy.

 ## 1. Information Collection